nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Strict restrictions are placed to prevent too many varieties of hospital wings.
 Hospital wings only accepts the following values (case-insensitive) `south` `north` `east` `west` as valid inputs.

-#### Long Term Medication (/m)
+#### Long-Term Medication (/m)

-Getting the list of patients who are taking the query long term medication involves the following steps:
+Getting the list of patients who are taking the query long-term medication involves the following steps:
 1. Prefix `/m` is matched in `GetCommandParser` class
 2. A new `GetMedicationCommandParser` instance is created and parses the user input
 3. A `GetMedicationCommand` instance is returned
-4. The model is updated such that the *filtered* list only displays patients who are taking the query long term medication
+4. The model is updated such that the *filtered* list only displays patients who are taking the query long-term medication

 Medication name searches are case-insensitive.
 Each search requires a full-word match.
 For example, searching for `paracet` will only return patients with long-term medication name